 Lab work is assessed following the criteria given at the beginning of the course.
 Admission to the exam corresponding to a lecture course can be subject to meeting the requirements of the corresponding lab work section.
 Assessment of lectures is made by an oral and/or written exam, whose type and duration are regulated in an appendix to this curriculum.
 Exams take place during the official exam periods (sessions) in spring, summer, and autumn.
-Students register in GESTENS within the stipulated delays for each exam according to the on-line procedure (http://www.unifr.ch/science/gestens).
+Students register on-line in the student web portal MyUniFR within the stipulated delays for each exam according to the on-line procedure (https://my.unifr.ch/).
 The marks range from 6 (highest mark) to 1 (lowest mark).
 An exam marked below 4 can be repeated once at the next exam session at the earliest.

 Validation packages comprise multiple, separately assessed UE.
 Art.
-18 of the Regulation determines the number of these package whereas this curriculum determines their content.
+18 of the Regulation determines the number of these packages whereas this curriculum determines their content.